Para leer este hoja informatica en español, presione aquí.

 - CD4 count > 500: People with CD4 counts above 500 cells usually have a fairly normal immune system and are at low risk for opportunistic infections

 - CD4 count < 200: People with CD4 counts below 200 cells are diagnosed as having AIDS and are at risk for developing serious opportunistic infections such as Pneumocystis pneumonia (PCP), Mycobacterium avium complex (MAC), and cytomegalovirus (CMV).
-If your CD4 count drops below 200, your health care provider will likely recommend that you take medications to prevent these infections.
+If your CD4 count drops below 200, your health care provider may recommend that you take medications to prevent these infections.

 There are several different organizations and institutions that make recommendations about when to start HIV treatment.
 The US Department of Health and Human Services (DHHS), WHO (World Health Organization, EACS (European AIDS Clinical Society), BHIVA (British HIV Association), and the IAS-USA (International AIDS Society USA) all recommend that HIV treatment be offered to all people living with HIV, regardless of their CD4 count.
 Researchers have shown that people living with HIV who start treatment earlier, while their CD4 counts are still high, have a much lower risk of illness and death.